oscar-barlow/coding-notes/ruby-objects.md

 Basically, because computers do maths and speak numbers, it's faster to make ruby do less maths

-*when you add something to a hash, not only are the key and value stored, also magic hashing maths is applied to at least the key to produce a singled magic-hashed number for it.
+\*when you add something to a hash, not only are the key and value stored, also magic hashing maths is applied to at least the key to produce a singled magic-hashed number for it.

 ## Hashes
+(to be written)

+## Files
 (to be written)

 ---
 [⬅︎ Back to Contents page](https://github.com/oscar-barlow/coding-notes#coding-notes)